quatronostro/com.LinkedinProject/README.md

 **YOU ARE READY TO GO!!!**

-*When you try to run first time, you will encounter with Google page that wants to you verify that is you and continue your task*
+*When you try to run first time, you will encounter with Google page that wants to you verify that is you and continue your task.
+Just choose your google account and click Continue.*

 ## Feedback